TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

   instead of the files provided by this addon.
 In that case, other modified files must be deleted.

-# NOTE: Game files outside of .BIG files are loaded before any files in .BIG files.
+# NOTE: Game files outside of BIG files are loaded before any files in BIG files.
-  And .big files with names in less alphabetical order are loaded before .BIG files with names in greater alphabetical order.
+  And BIG files with names in less alphabetical order are loaded before BIG files with names in greater alphabetical order.

-# If original control bar textures are shown, then likely game has modified .INI and/or .WND
+# If original control bar textures are shown, then likely game has modified INI and/or WND
   files somewhere that break the install of this addon.
 See list above which files must not be changed by other game modifications.